-Mother of third child in Effingham County investigation last saw him in 2009
+Mother of living child involved in Effingham Co. investigation wants him returned to her custody

-EFFINGHAM COUNTY, GA (WTOC) - We’re learning new information on a story we continue to follow out of Effingham County where two siblings were found dead and buried in their backyard.
+EFFINGHAM COUNTY, GA (WTOC) - It’s been one week since two children were found buried in their own backyard.

+The Effingham County Sheriff’s Office has arrested four members of their family, but the investigation continues.

-The third child’s mother, Rebecca Self, who lives in South Carolina, returned to Effingham County on Wednesday.
-She says she wants her son James, who is 11-years-old with special needs, returned to her custody.
+A third sibling, who is still living, was removed from the home last Thursday after deputies found the bodies of his two siblings, Mary and Elywn Crocker.
+The living child’s mother, Rebecca Self, returned to Effingham County from South Carolina on Wednesday, Dec.
+26. Self says she wants her 11-year-old son, James, returned to her custody.
 She has not seen him since 2009.

-Deputies removed James from the home in Effingham County last Thursday after they found his siblings dead.
-The bodies of Mary and Elwyn Crocker, Jr. were gound buried near a wooded area behind the family’s mobile home.

 Rebecca spoke to WTOC about how she feels about the situation and how her son is involved in this.